Join the fastest-growing Food community on Pinterest

 1. Triple Chocolate Fudge Cookies

-Triple chocolate fudge cookies are rich and chocolaty and soft and they are one of the best holiday cookies because they are perfect for chocolate lovers and easy to make in batches and they combine dark, milk, and white chocolate for maximum flavor and they are decadent and irresistible for holiday celebrations and cookie exchanges.
+Triple chocolate fudge cookies are rich, soft, and decadently chocolaty.
+They are perfect for chocolate lovers and easy to bake in large batches.
+Combining dark, milk, and white chocolate for maximum flavor, they are an irresistible choice for holiday celebrations and cookie exchanges.

 Ingredients